gavinlyonsrepo/blobworld/README.md

 1 and 150

-Make sure to include the [MAIN] header and all settings just as below or from dummy file.
+Make sure to include the [MAIN] header and all settings just as below or from the dummy file.

 Settings:

-[MAIN]
+>
+>[MAIN]
 >
 >STARTING_BLUE_BLOBS=18
 >